Dental Office Names: How to Name Your Dental Practice

 Here are some key points to keep in mind when conceptualizing a new name for your dental practice.

-- First, you want your patients to remember the name of your office.
-That means that you probably want the name to be short to make it memorable.
+• You want your patients to remember the name of your office.
+That means that you want the name to be short to make it memorable.

-- Second, the name should inspire positive and relevant associations.
+• The name should inspire positive and relevant associations.
 We all know that we might get a cavity, but nobody wants to think about cavities when they choose a dentist.
-For the same reason, you might not want to choose a name like Infectious Smile -- while people do say that smiles are infectious, having anything that reminds people of infections is probably not a good idea.

-- It is a good idea to think about the implications of your name from the point of view of online marketing strategy.
+• Keep digital marketing in mind.
+It is helpful to think about the implications of your name from the point of view of online marketing.

-- Finally, you may want to consider including your city name and the words dental, dentistry, or dentist in your name.
+• Use location words in your name.
+Including your city name and the words dental, dentistry, or dentist in your name helps with optimization.
 Including words that help people identify and find you are good practices for dental SEO marketing.
 You could add a place name to any of the creative name options we have listed above.

 When choosing a dental clinic name, you have several options.
 It is important to take your goals, vision, and circumstances into consideration, especially since each of these may warrant a different approach.
 There is no such thing as a one-size-fits-all approach to naming a dental practice, but here, we focus on the naming practices that apply to most dental clinics.